IRA Financial Blog

 • When using a custodian controlled IRA, the title would be in the same of the custodian, for the benefit of you, the investor

-In general, there are two types of self-directed IRAs that allow one to purchase real estate: (i) the Self-Directed IRA, and (ii) Self-Directed IRA LLC.
+In general, there are two types of self-directed IRAs that allow one to purchase real estate: (i) the Self-Directed IRA, and (ii) the Self-Directed IRA LLC.

 What is a Self-Directed IRA?